arhcy/Unity3d-physics-visualization-/README.md

  * `Polygon2dVisualizer` for `PolygonCollider2D` *(Multiple polygon Paths not supported)*
  * `MovementLogger` for tracking object's position and transform *(Edgae collider not supported)*

+### Warning:
- You also need to install Debug Drawing Extension https://assetstore.unity.com/packages/tools/debug-drawing-extension-11396
+ * You also need to install Debug Drawing Extension https://assetstore.unity.com/packages/tools/debug-drawing-extension-11396

- #### Don't forget to enable Gizmos visibility
+ * Don't forget to enable Gizmos visibility

  ### You can manipulate with 3 params:
   * `IsVisible` Enables or disables rendering of collider.